 Greetings from cold Seattle.
 Here in Seattle we call June, Juneuary.
 Yes, while the rest of the country is sweltering under 100 degree temperatures and heat sparked wildfires, we are still dressed in wool sweaters and in need of socks in bed at night.
 This is usual for here–the common wisdom is that summer doesn’t start until July 5th.
 What this means is that it’s usually cold and rainy up until July 4th, obscuring any view one could have of the fireworks.
 Then it starts to warm up–gradually.
 Therefore, I think the calendar for Seattle should call July 5th the summer solstice.
 Who’s with me?

-NOTE: Self-rising flour is only to be used in instances where self-rising flour is called for in a recipe.
-It is not appropriate for use as a replacement for just “flour” (because it has baking powder and salt).
+Self-rising flour is only to be used in instances where “self-rising flour” is specifically called for in a recipe.
+It is NOT appropriate for use as a replacement for just “flour” (because it has baking powder and salt).
+If you want a recipe for “flour” use my Jeanne’s Gluten-Free All Purpose Flour mix.

 1/4 teaspoon of salt